monome/docs/grid/studies/pd/index.md

 Before we can make our bank of toggles, we need a way to look at the top six rows only, as the last two rows are not part of our toggle bank.
 First we'll use a message box to switch around our key input to place the row number first, then route off the last two rows for use later.

-	$2 $1 $3
+	($2 $1 $3)
+	|

-	route 6 7
+	[route 6 7]

-By switching the first and second elements and then putting them into the route object, rows 0-5 are passed to the right outlet.
+By switching the first and second elements and then putting them into the `[route]` object, rows 0-5 are passed to the right outlet.

 In our previous example we only created a single toggle, and the chosen approach is not appropriate for dealing with a large bank of toggles.
-Instead we'll create a `table` which functions as a large array of data for remembering the toggle states of the top six rows.
-Our table is inside the subpatcher `pd toggles`.
+Instead we'll create a `[table]` which functions as a large array of data for remembering the toggle states of the top six rows.
+Our table is inside the sub-patcher `pd toggles`.

-Note how after formatting the LED messages from `pd toggles` we use a `s osc-out` to send osc messages to serialosc without cluttering our patch with long connections.
+Note how after formatting the LED messages from `pd toggles` we use a `[s osc-out]` to send OSC messages to `[monome-device]` without cluttering our patch with long connections.

 ![](images/grid-studies-3-1-2.png)